-When the handle is fully pressed against the clamp, an adjustment bolt will be exposed as shown in Fig. 124.
+When the handle is fully pressed against the clamp, an adjustment bolt will be exposed (see Fig. 134).
 Turn the adjustment bolt clockwise a slight amount to increase the clamping pressure, or counter-clockwise a slight amount to decrease the clamping pressure.
 Release the handle and allow the spring to push it away from the clamp and re-engage the adjustment bolt.
 Now reinstall the spreader or riving knife and test the clamping pressure.
 Repeat the adjustment as necessary until the correct clamping pressure is achieved.